 - Place the bread flour in a mixing bowl.
 Add the salt and yeast on opposite sides of the bowl, then stir each one in with your finger.
 Mix in the sugar.

-- Pour in the olive oil and half of the water, then begin to mix with your fingers.
-Keep stirring and crushing the mixture, gradually adding more water as needed, until a somewhat sticky dough has formed.
+- Pour in the olive oil and half of the water, then begin to mix on low speed with the paddle attachment (or by hand).
+Gradually add more water as needed until a somewhat sticky dough has formed.
 Make sure all of the flour has been picked up from the bottom of the bowl.

-- Turn the dough onto a lightly floured surface and knead for 10-15 minutes, until it is very smooth and no longer leaves a sticky residue on your hands or the work surface.
+- Knead in the mixer for 3-4 minutes (or by hand for 10-15 minutes) until it is very smooth, stretchy, and no longer leaves a sticky residue on your hands or the work surface.

 - Use the windowpane test to see if the dough is sufficiently kneaded.
 Break off a piece and stretch it with your fingers until it's translucent.
 It should be able to stretch to translucency without breaking; if it breaks, knead for a minute longer and check again.